 The technique, developed over four years of vigorous experimentation in a Perth laboratory, involves spraying skin cells directly onto a burn wound to expedite healing.
 Pertinacity is in Wood’s DNA, and she was determined to improve on her practice of sending healthy skin cells to a skin culture laboratory on the other side of the country, then waiting for three weeks for the new skin to be grown, sent back and used to treat the burn.
 Spraying healthy cells onto the wound within days was a vast step forward.

 It’s been almost 15 years since the Bali bombings and Wood’s rise to prominence, including an Australian of the Year award in 2005.
 Still based in Perth, she continues her quest for the Holy Grail: to find an even better way to regenerate skin.

 To this end, Wood has worked with scientists and practitioners from other disciplines to find the pieces to her puzzle.
 She says she likes to join the dots – sometimes she joins the wrong dots, but it’s a fascinating journey that inevitably reaps dividends.

-In an interview for In Conversation with Alex Malley and INTHEBLACK, Wood talks about the motivation to keep pushing the boundaries and explains how the nozzle of an Italian mouth freshener brought her dream of spray-on skin to life.
+In an interview for the INTHEBLACK magazine, Wood talks about the motivation to keep pushing the boundaries and explains how the nozzle of an Italian mouth freshener brought her dream of spray-on skin to life.